Rhode Island Rams football: Playoffs

-The Rams have appeared in the Division I-AA/FCS Playoffs three times, but not since 1985.
-They have just four winning seasons since that time, with 2018 being the first since 2002.
-Their combined record is 2–3.
+The Rams have appeared in the Division I-AA/FCS Playoffs four times with a combined playoff record of 3–4.

 Championships

 Conference championships

-The Rams have won seven conference championships, all of which were won during their tenure in the Yankee Conference, highlighted by two separate runs of numerous championships (four in five years during the 1950s and three in four years during the 1980s) and respective droughts between those runs, with a 24-year drought between titles in 1957 and 1981 and an ongoing drought since Rhode Island's last title in 1985 of over 30 years.
+The Rams have won eight conference championships, seven in the Yankee Conference and one in the Coastal Athletic Association.

+The Yankee Conference titles were highlighted by two separate runs of numerous championships (four in five years during the 1950s and three in four years during the 1980s) and respective droughts between those run: a 24-year drought between titles in 1957 and 1981 and a 39-year drought between Rhode Island's final Yankee title in 1985 and their first CAA title in 2024.